just-the-docs/just-the-docs/README.md

 docker build . -f Dockerfile-python -t refs docker run -it -v $(pwd):/code/ refs python references.py
 ```
 Then, commit this file to GIT.

+TODO
+{: .label .label-yellow }

-TODO: figure out how the rake task does this seemingly automatically on GITHUB's side, for just-the-docs search implementation.
+figure out how the rake task does this seemingly automatically on GITHUB's side, for just-the-docs search implementation.
 Do the reference generation that way too ideally.

 Below are instructions for using the documentation generator (Just The Docs):